 Become a Medical Assistant.
 A medical assistant (MA) is a multi-skilled health professional specifically educated to work in ambulatory settings performing administrative and clinical duties.
 As an MA, you may have clinical duties within the offices of physicians, podiatrists and other health practitioners.

 Some common tasks performed by an MA include taking medical histories and vital signs, explaining treatment procedures to patients, preparing patients for examinations and assisting physicians during examinations.
-You might instruct patients about medications and special diets, prepare and administer medications as directed by a physician, authorize drug refills as directed, telephone prescriptions to a pharmacy, draw blood, take x-rays electrocardiograms, remove sutures or change dressings.
+You might instruct patients about medications and special diets, prepare and administer medications as directed by a physician, phone in prescription refills per physician’s direction to pharmacies, draw blood, take x-rays, perform electrocardiograms, remove sutures or change dressings.

 Our three-semester certificate program will include classroom instruction, practice in skills lab, and clinical experience in an ambulatory care setting.
 We give you the academic and clinical experiences needed to become a caring, ethical and competent health care professional.
 Your instruction will include skills practice and clinical experience in limited radiography.